Lexus confirms new twin-turbo V8 for future production cars

 Toyota hasn’t revealed any specific information about the new V8, but it should bring about a substantial hike in torque – something lacking in the current naturally aspirated 5-litre V8 compared to rivals.
 Whether this new engine will be able to match the response and quite spectacular soundtrack of the current V8 remains the bigger question.

-The Lexus LC is already an arresting shape on the road but the spy shots of the F version show visible asymmetric coolers (either oil-coolers or intercoolers) sat inside the front bumper on either side of the spindle grille.
+The Lexus LC is already an arresting shape on the road, but the spy shots of the F version show visible asymmetric coolers (either oil coolers or intercoolers) sitting inside the front bumper on either side of the spindle grille.
 While this may not confirm what engine will sit under the bonnet, it does infer the need for extra cooling, something that usually goes hand in hand with more powerful units.

 Alongside the changes to the front bumper, Lexus has also widened the front wings and fitted smaller 20-inch wheels, although we would expect to see different wheels and bodywork on the production car.
 What this does indicate is the extra emphasis Lexus is applying to how the big GT will drive in F form, something the rear-wheel-steering system that is standard on the LC500 will only help with.
 At the rear, further evidence that the LC is likely to adopt the F nomenclature comes in the shape of the stacked rear exhausts – a distinctive styling feature used on all Lexus F models.